ReflectsLight/quran-json/README.md

 of objects, where each object describes a given chapter.

 The following example demonstrates how Al-Fatihah is described.
-The "codepoints" property is a sequence of unicode codepoints that can be mapped back to Arabic - for example by using JavaScript's `String.fromCodePoint(...codepoints)`.
+The "codepoints" property is a sequence of unicode codepoints representing a surah's name in Arabic.
+The codepoints can be mapped to Arabic using JavaScript's `String.fromCodePoint(...codepoints)` function.

 ```json
   {